aegiacometti/netor/docs/how_to_install.rst

 *(this path could vary depending on the system)*

-15. Backup original SaltStack master and minion configuration files (so you can have them as a reference), and create symbolic links to SaltStack new configuration files:
+15. Backup the original SaltStack master and minion configuration files (so you can have them as a reference), and create symbolic links to SaltStack new configuration files:

     ``sudo mv /etc/salt/master /etc/salt/master.bkp``